avine/formation-angular-base/doc/course/public/01_getting_started.md

 - Major release every 6 months

-- Last major version `20` released in May 2025
+- Last major version `21` released in November 2025

 - Maintained by a dedicated team at **Google**